-These are financial assets with fixed or determinable payments that the Company does not intend to sell immediately or in the near term.
-They arise when the Company delivers goods or provides services or financing directly to a related or third party.
+These are financial assets with fixed or determinable payments that the Company does coot interview of the sell immediately or in the near term.
+They arise when the Company deliver goods of the services or financing directly to a related or third party.